 This site can provide good grazing for sheep and cattle when the canopy cover is 25 percent or less.
 It also provides good habitat and grazing for big game animals in this stage of development.
-Once the canopy cover exceeds 25 percent, the understory production decreases rapidly and then this site provides primarily escape cover and thermal cover for wildlife species that are present.
+Once the canopy cover exceeds 25 percent the understory production decreases rapidly and then this site provides primarily escape and thermal cover for wildlife species that are present.

-Muttongrass, needle-and-thread, Indian ricegrass, and bottlebrush squirreltail are very palatable during the spring and early summer.
-Utah serviceberry, Torrey Mormon tea, cliff fendlerbush, antelope bitterbrush and mountain mahogany are used primarily in the fall and into the winter.
-If the overstory is not excessive, this site responds well to spring, summer, and early fall deferment.
+Muttongrass, needle-and-thread, Indian ricegrass and bottlebrush squirreltail elk sedge and Sandberg bluegrass are very palatable during the spring and early summer.
+Utah serviceberry; cliff fendlerbush, antelope bitterbrush and mountain mahogany are used primarily in the fall and into the winter.
+If the overstory is not excessive, this site responds well to spring, summer and early fall deferment.

-Overgrazing with cattle and, or sheep will result in muttongrass, needle-and-thread, Indian ricegrass, bottlebrush squirreltail, Utah serviceberry, Torrey mormon tea, cliff fendlerbush, antelope bitterbrush, and mountain mahogany to decrease in the plant community.
-Continued severe overgrazing will result in low rabbitbrush, silvery lupine, and Wright's birdbeak increasing on this site and annuals such as mustard, Russian thistle and cheatgrass invading this site.
+Overgrazing with cattle and or sheep will result in muttongrass, needle-and-thread, Indian ricegrass, bottlebrush squirreltail, arrowleaf balsamroot, 'Utah serviceberry, cliff fendlerbush, antelope bitterbrush and mountain mahogany decreasing in the plant community.
+Continued severe overgrazing will result in low rabbitbrush, silvery lupine, big sagebrush and mountain big sagebrush increasing on this site and annuals such as mustards, Russian thistle and cheatgrass invading this site.
 This will also result in Utah juniper and pinyon pine becoming established more rapidly and moving this site to a closed canopy with very little understory production.